 As Industry 4.0 develops, it will greatly enrich the opportunities to retain and grow the client relationship but it will also make the fight for the customer more intense.
 Clients and customers will be at the centre of the changes to value chains, products and services.
-Products and services will be able to be increasingly customised to customer needs, and many of our survey respondents say they plan to use data analytics to understand and meet these needs.
+Services will be able to be increasingly customised to customer needs, and many of our survey respondents say they plan to use data analytics to understand and address these needs better.

 Most companies we spoke to are expecting to strengthen their digital offering to customers, either by digitising existing products or by developing new digital products.
 The opportunity is there not only to greatly increase the ability to respond flexibly and more rapidly to customer demands, but also to anticipate demands, helping customers get ahead of themselves in a range of predictive ways.
-Industrial manufacturing companies plan to expand their digital portfolio, starting with the digitisation of their existing offering but also expanding into new products and data services (figure 3).
+Improved 3D modelling of housing developments, for example, can demonstrate the positive impacts of schemes more clearly to residents and investors.